refinedev/refine/documentation/docs/api-reference/core/providers/data-provider.md

 ## Multiple Data Providers

-**refine** gives you the ability to use multiple data providers in your app.
-All you need to do is to pass key and value pairs to the `dataProvider` prop of the `<Refine />` component in a form of value being the data provider and the key being the name of the data provider.
+**refine** allows you to use multiple data providers in your app.
+All you need to do is pass key and value pairs to the `dataProvider` prop of the `<Refine />` component.
+In the pair object, the key corresponds to the data provider name, and the value corresponds to the data provider itself.

 Here is an example which uses multiple data providers: